trinodb/trino.io/development/roles.md

 This is the most important role.
 Very simply put, participants are those who show up and join in discussions about the project.
 Users, developers, and administrators can all be participants, as can literally anyone who has the time, energy, and passion to become involved.
 Participants suggest improvements and new features.
 They report bugs, regressions, performance issues, and so on.
-They work to make Presto better for everyone.
+They work to make Trino better for everyone.

 **Expectations and duties:**